nouj341/INSTA341/Meetings.md

 **MEETINGS LOGS: **

-January 30th 2020:
+* January 30th 2020:
-     * Submitted the first version of the two first meetings
+     * Submitted the contenets of the first two meetings
      * Format the md file

-February 1st 2020:
+* February 1st 2020:
-     * Update the third meetings
+     * Update the other meetings we had so far